 The most consistent first objective after a qualified sweep is a rotation back toward value.

-- Stop Practice: Mark the sweep wick extreme (the high/low of the rejection candle).
+- Stop practice: Mark the sweep wick extreme (the high/low of the rejection candle).
 This is your invalidation point.

-Day 5: Add One Context Layer (Optional)
+Day 5: Add Multiple Context Layers

 Day 6: Paper Trade the Sweep-to-Mean